1st May, 2021

 Running a small business often means working with small margins.
-In turn, smaller margins require keeping a diligent eye on company expenses and effectively cutting costs when needed.
+Smaller margins require keeping a diligent eye on company expenses and cutting costs when needed.

-Cutting costs might sound like a straightforward task, but when done right, requires a considered approach that takes into account the entire operation.
+Cutting costs might sound like a straightforward task.
+But doing it the right way requires a considered approach that takes the entire operation into account.

-The first step of any cost cutting exercise is to compile a list of expenses in the previous 12 months.
-This includes costs for your office space, staff, office supplies, general disbursements, insurances, transport costs and supplier costs.
+The first step of any cost-cutting exercise is to compile a list of expenses in the previous 12 months.
+This includes costs for office space, staff, office supplies, general disbursements, insurances, transport costs and supplier costs.

 Thankfully, if you use online accounting software, this list can be created with just a few clicks.

-Once you’ve listed everything, you can then start considering which of these expenses can be managed better or even better, completely avoided, in order to cut unnecessary costs.
+Once you’ve listed everything, consider which expenses can be managed better, or completely avoided, in order to cut unnecessary costs.

 When starting out, many business owners get excited at the chance to have their own space.
 Office spaces are often larger than necessary, and it’s a good idea to consider whether you can downsize your space, negotiate a better deal with your landlord, or move to a co-working or hot-desk setup instead.